 6. Climb to the Top of the Almunecar Penon

 While hanging out at the beach in Almuñécar, head over to the Peñon (Giant rock formation jutting out into the sea) and climb the staircase to the top.
-You will find a wide patio with incredible coastal views to the east and west, and also the castle behind it.
+You will find a wide patio with incredible coastal views to the east and west, and the castle behind it.

 More information on Almunecar Peñon.

 Spain is a breathtakingly beautiful country.
 The natural beauty of the terrain throughout the country can just be unbelievable.
 There are many larger cities in Spain like Madrid and Barcelona, but most of the country is made up of national parks that are undeveloped and protected.

 The coastal area along the Costa Tropical is one of these areas.

 Driving from the town of Nerja along the old N-340 highway going to the east towards La Herradura is one of the most spectacular areas along the coast.
 There are many beautiful beaches along the way to explore.